jolietran525/trac/README.md

 ## Technical Proficiency:

-My work encompasses a range of technical skills, including expertise in GIS tools, data integration, and conflation techniques.
+My work encompasses a range of technical skills, including:
+- expertise in GIS tools
+- **Logical Reasoning and Problem Solving:** Define a set of rules for data cleaning, data transformation, and data alignment from disparate source, solve the challenges with prom
 By leveraging these skills, I contribute to the creation of a robust and reliable sidewalk dataset that serves the diverse needs of our community.

 ## Results and Future Steps: